cybroslabs/ouro-api-shared/gen/markdown/service-cron-jobs-apiservice.md

 ## ListCronJobs

-The method to get the list of cron jobs.
+Retrieves a paginated list of cron jobs based on the specified criteria.
+The page size and page number (zero-based) are defined in the request.

 ```proto
 ListCronJobs(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.cronjobs.ListOfCronJob)